dgudim2/obsidian_vault/uni/Management/Lecture4.md

-Lecture

-# PlanningDefinition of planning.
+# Planning.
+Definition of planning.
 Hierarchy of goals.
 Types of planning.

-4

 __Learning outcomes__